HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="cwv-fid.png",
-  caption="Real-user Core Web Vitals FID", description="Bar chart represents real-user Core Web Vitals FID.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1366681808&format=interactive", sheets_gid="1340534640", sql_file="core_web_vitals_passing.sql"
+  caption="Real-user Core Web Vitals FID", description="Bar chart represents real-user Core Web Vitals FID for the five top measure SSGs.
+Next.js is 99.6% for desktop and 88.6% for mobile, Nuxt.js is 99.8% and 92.8% respectively, Gatsby is 99.9% and 96.3%, Hugo is 100.0% and 96.1%, and finally Jekyll is 99.9% and 94.8%..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1366681808&format=interactive", sheets_gid="1340534640",
+  sql_file="core_web_vitals_passing.sql"
 ) }}

-{# TODO - this figure description should be described more #}

 On a real user experience, All SSG show great FID results across different SSGs.

 {{ figure_markup(
   image="FID-distribution-CDN.png",
-  caption="FID distribution for CDNs", description="Stacked Bar chart represents FID distribution for CDNs", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1242431240&format=interactive", sheets_gid="1024061881", sql_file="core_web_vitals_distribution.sql"
+  caption="FID distribution for CDNs.", description="Stacked Bar chart represents FID distribution for CDNs.
+Cloudflare is 99.8% for desktop and 91.7% for mobile, AWS is 99.9% and 95.8% respectively, Netlify is 99.9% and 97.6%, Vercel is 99.7% and 96.6%, GitHub is 100.0% and 96.3%, Akamai is 99.4% and 84.3%, and finally Azure is 100.0% and 95.6%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1242431240&format=interactive",
+  sheets_gid="1024061881",
+  sql_file="core_web_vitals_distribution.sql"
 ) }}

-{# TODO - this figure description should be described more #}

 All CDNs deliver Jamstack sites with 88% good FID or above, though interesting that the Cloudflare and AWS sites fare slightly worse than the Jamstack-orientated CDNs.